 And so up the little rise between the bothy’s burn and the River Keisgaig.
 It was 2ish, and I heard the jets.
 A delayed last run, I thought?
 But over the little rise, incontrovertably, was a red flag.
 I run through the rehearsed options one more time: retreat, hang around, risk it; probably hang around, then retreat, and try tomorrow.
 But as I walked towards the fence, a spotter on the hill moved to the flag, and … TOOK IT DOWN!
 If he had been closer, he would have been embraced.
 But at the fence, I saw another flag, so I walked towards it and the spotter … and he jumped on his quad bike and TOOK THAT DOWN TOO!
 He watched me crossing the fence, then beetled off.

-This is nearly a good a bay as Sandwood, if not better for being a little more intimate.
+So my walk across Scotland had ended .
+All that remained was to wander back along the track and drop down to the wonderful bothy at Kearvaig.
+It’s sited at a bay which is nearly as good as Sandwood, if not better for being a little more intimate.
 I clambered a little way on the rocks for a view of the puffin colony John had told me about.
 After dinner, I went out to see the sunset, not quite as spectacular as Sandwood, but still pretty good.
-The sun dipped one last time on my Scottish walk.
+The sun dipped one last time.

 I went back to the bothy, had a brew, and 20 minutes later came back for the twilight colourations.
 Nothing prepared me for what I saw.
 The sun was back in the sky.
-It had set at the exact same time as at Sandwood, to seconds, and now it had returned!
 How this must have spooked the ancients, or supernatural believers now.
 It was, I guess, some sort of refraction of the set sun through the atmosphere, or its reflection on the sea and projection onto cloud.
-Whatever the explanation, it was a transfixing experience for my night on the Wrath peninsula, and an end to my walk.
+Whatever the explanation, it was a transfixing experience for my night on the Wrath peninsula, and a fitting end to my walk across wildest Scotland.

-Postscript: leaving the cape, Thursday 5 June 2014
+Postscript: leaving the cape, Thursday 5 June 2014: Kearvaig to Durness

 The weather gods paid me back for the double sunset with steady rain the next morning.
 It’s a short mile back up the track to the junction, where John had said wait for half an hour or so and one of the two tourist buses will pick you up.
 Half hour in the rain, desolate spot, nothing.
 What to do?
 Perhaps there were no tourists in the rain, perhaps no ferry either.
-Two choices: five miles back to Cape Wrath, or eight miles to the ferry.
+Two choices: five miles back to Cape Wrath, or eight miles to the Keoldale ferry which links the peninsula with the mainland.
 I didn’t want an anti-climax.
 Off on the lonely miles to the ferry.